seenthattinker/Conceptinero/projects/thoughtStorm/cyssc.md

 -   Observed a cultural and behavioral shift (i. e. continuous delivery) and demonstrated highly effective ‘balanced team’ with increased levels of collaboration and shared responsibility

+Red Hat is a non-commercial platform.
+GNU License.
+The SRED is the process.